Officials change COVID testing advice, bewildering experts

-NEW YORK (AP) — U.S. health officials have sparked a wave of confusion after posting guidelines that coronavirus testing is not necessary for people who have been in close contact with infected people.
+NEW YORK — U.S. health officials have sparked a wave of confusion after posting guidelines that coronavirus testing is not necessary for people who have been in close contact with infected people.

 The new guidance was posted earlier this week on the website of a federal agency, the Centers for Disease Control and Prevention.